Syllabus and Registration

 All classes in the Master Class Series have two goals and are aimed at a dual audience:

 For educators: building scientific background knowledge and sharing activities to transfer the content to their classrooms.

-For researchers: a specific communication technique or strategy will be modeled and discussed throughout the presentation.
+For researchers: a specific science communication technique or strategy will be modeled and discussed throughout the presentation.

-The purpose of this online professional development class is to provide you with resources and tools to increase your knowledge and skills as a science communicator.
-This class addresses science and outreach content in context of the Polar Regions, and conects you to the PEI network of researchers and teachers.
+The purpose of this online professional development class is to provide you with resources and tools to increase your knowledge and skills as science communicator.
+This class addresses science and outreach content in context of the Polar Regions, and connects you to the PEI network of researchers and teachers.